 MOCS3 (Molybdenum Cofactor Synthesis 3) is a Protein Coding gene.
 Diseases associated with MOCS3 include molybdenum cofactor deficiency.
-Among its related pathways are Metabolism and Sulfur relay system.
+Among its related pathways are Metabolism and Metabolism of water-soluble vitamins and cofactors.
 GO annotations related to this gene include nucleotidyltransferase activity and sulfurtransferase activity.
 An important paralog of this gene is UBA5.

 UniProtKB/Swiss-Prot for MOCS3 Gene

 Plays a central role in 2-thiolation of mcm(5)S(2)U at tRNA wobble positions of cytosolic tRNA(Lys), tRNA(Glu) and tRNA(Gln).
 Also essential during biosynthesis of the molybdenum cofactor.
 Acts by mediating the C-terminal thiocarboxylation of sulfur carriers URM1 and MOCS2A.
 Its N-terminus first activates URM1 and MOCS2A as acyl-adenylates (-COAMP), then the persulfide sulfur on the catalytic cysteine is transferred to URM1 and MOCS2A to form thiocarboxylation (-COSH) of their C-terminus.
 The reaction probably involves hydrogen sulfide that is generated from the persulfide intermediate and that acts as nucleophile towards URM1 and MOCS2A.
 Subsequently, a transient disulfide bond is formed.
 Does not use thiosulfate as sulfur donor; NFS1 probably acting as a sulfur donor for thiocarboxylation reactions.